asennikov/ember-g-map/README.md

 `markersFitMode` attribute overrides `lat`, `lng`, `zoom` settings.
 `markersFitMode` value can be one of:
 * 'init' - which will make the map fit the markers on creation.
-* 'live' - which will keep the map keep fitting the markers as they are added or removed.
+* 'live' - which will keep the map keep fitting the markers as they are added, removed or moved.

 ```handlebars
 {{#g-map markersFitMode='live' as |context|}}